zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-jsdoc/README.markdown

 ## AppJSDoc Plugin

-In order to use the App JSDoc plugin, it is required to apply the `com.liferay.app.jsdoc` plugin in a parent project (that is, a project that is a common ancestor of all the subprojects representing the various components of the app).
+To use the App JSDoc plugin, it is required to apply the `com.liferay.app.jsdoc` plugin in a parent project (that is, a project that is a common ancestor of all the subprojects representing the various components of the app).
 It is also required to apply the [`com.liferay.jsdoc`](#jsdoc-plugin) plugin to all the subprojects that contain JavaScript files.